-- Companies are required to complete an Early Stage Innovation Company Report if they issue new shares to one or more investors during 2018/2019 that could lead to an investor being entitled to access the Early Stage Investor Tax Incentives. - The report must be submitted by 31 July 2019.
+- Companies are required to complete an Early Stage Innovation Company Report if they issue new shares to one or more investors during 2019/2020 that could lead to an investor being entitled to access the Early Stage Investor Tax Incentives. - The report must be submitted to the Australian Taxation Office by 31st July 2020.